PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 fallback branch, pass order, and observation-only evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## Guarded Conv/Pool output result characterization checkpoint

+The Conv/Pool output-transpose compatibility wrapper returns the fixed one-counter dictionary `optimized_convpool_output_transpose_nhwc_passthrough_chains`.
+Its owner prunes unused tensors unconditionally after candidate processing, so a zero rewrite counter does not exclude cleanup-only mutation and the result must remain observation-only.

+There is exactly one production call.
+It is the body of the terminal `optimize_layout_transpose_chains` guard after the Singleton/MaxPool/Reshape sequence.
+The `elif` branch preserves safe-transpose-reduction and strict Mul/Add constant bridge cleanup; both paths rejoin before the dequantized HardSigmoid bridge owner.

+A strict expected-failure contract selects `_terminal_convpool_output_passthrough_stats`.
+It fixes the wrapper, one-key schema, unconditional pruning, exact one-call count, model-only argument, option guard, predecessor and successor, no-layout fallback order, and absence of result consumers.

+At implementation, replace only the guarded raw expression with an assignment.
+Do not add a consumer or guard, and do not change the wrapper, owner, schema, unconditional pruning, no-layout fallback, surrounding calls, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- Conv/Pool output wrapper/schema and owner fixtures, unconditional cleanup,
+  terminal Singleton/MaxPool and retained shape/fanout boundaries, no-layout fallback, quantized HardSigmoid successor, architecture, and pass-efficiency
+  coverage: `397 passed, 1 xfailed in 18.54s`

+The sole strict expected failure is the intentionally unimplemented result-retention contract.
+Implement only that assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the